yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 (If you have installed the extension, but nothing happens, then check your Moneydance version)

-This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Python Interpreter It's a prototype to demonstrate the capabilities of Python.
-Yes - if you can do it in Java, you can do it in Python too!
+This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Python Interpreter It demonstrates the capabilities of Python(Jython).
+Yes - if you can do it in Java, you can do it in Jython too!

 DEVELOPERS: >> You can actually grab the results of the calculations from other extensions..
 Contact me for details...